Avoid and Prevent Heat Related Injuries When Playing Soccer

 There are some simple guidelines which have been prepared by the American College of Sports Medicine (ACSM) when it comes to running activities in a hot and/or humid environment.

 The goal in participating in hot weather is to avoid fluid loss from the body or dehydration.
 Water not only accounts for some 98% of our body composition, but functions to help deliver oxygen to working muscles, and keeps the body from overheating during strenuous activity.
 Hard working muscles generate heat which is dissipated through the act of sweating.
+Evaporation of sweat on the skin allows the body to get rid of this heat and cool it off.
+In looking at the objectives for advising officials and participates about this subject it seems that the following categories are areas requiring attention:

 1. To educate athletes and event officials about the most common forms of environmental illness including predisposing conditions, warning signs, susceptibility and incidence reduction